 Director of Children’s Education, Robin Gilbert was born in Toledo, Ohio, but has lived in many places including Germany and England as an Air Force wife.
 While being stationed at Davis Monthan Air Force Base, here in Tucson, she took her love of children to new levels as a Boy Scout leader, Girl Scout Leader, coach for t-ball and soccer for her children, and a Sunday School teacher at Christ Presbyterian Church.
 She finished her Bachelors of Science Degree in Education at Northern Arizona University and is currently teaching 1st grade at Safford K-8 International Baccalaureate where she has been teaching for five years.
 Now that her two children are grown, she was excited to become more involved in the education of the children here at CPC by becoming our director of children’s education.

 Facility Manager, Lon Bothwell grew up in Tucson and attended Sahuaro High School.
 He continued his education at the University of Arizona where he earned his Bachelor of Science Degree in Agriculture.
 He obtained a Masters of Management at the University of Phoenix.
 Lon retired from a successful law enforcement career in Arizona where attained the rank of Captain.
 Upon his retirement, he worked as a Project Manager within the construction industry until creating his own facilities management company.
 Lon’s love for adventure takes him traveling around the world to exotic locations on hunting trips.
-Closer to home he enjoys skiing, fly fishing, trips to Mexico and the movies.
+Closer to home he enjoys skiing, fly fishing, dancing, trips to Mexico and the movies.

 The Church’s Bookkeeper, Doug, Wingert, is originally from Illinois, but has lived in Tucson for many years.
 Doug first met Judy, (his wife to be), at a summer church camp when they were both in high school.
 Doug and Judy are both University of Arizona graduates, (Go Wildcats)!
 They married in 1973 and have three grown children and several grandchildren.
 Doug’s careers have included many years in banking, and additional years working for nonprofits in bookkeeping and human resources.
 Doug’s volunteer work has included more than 20 years with a local Boy Scout troop, about that same amount of time with a local Kiwanis Club, and many years as a church treasurer.
 Doug is semi-retired and enjoys regular bicycling and hiking.
 When time allows, Doug also likes to vacation to the ocean to enjoy snorkeling, kayaking and deep sea fishing with friends.